44omero/Multicore_Programming/Hw1/README.md

 - Ensure to comment on the modifications in `sobel_par.c` for clarity.
 - Follow the guidelines provided in `hw1.pdf` for detailed analysis and reporting.

+## License
+This repository is intended for educational purposes and may not be used for commercial applications.